-Run, Oscar, Run!: 11 x 17 Laminated Storybook Walk Edition
+Run, Oscar, Run!: Laminated Storybook Walk Edition

 Original Title: Run, Oscar, Run!